johnjomin/OneVote/README.md

 ## Database in plain words

-We keep it simple with three main tables:
+Keep it simple with three main tables:

 - polls -> holds the question and settings
 - poll_options -> the possible answers